Four new COVID-19 deaths in Wisconsin; 42.0% fully vaccinated

-MADISON (WKOW) -- Wisconsin reported four new deaths due to COVID-19 on Monday, according to the latest numbers from the Wisconsin Department of Health Services.
+MADISON (WKOW) -- Wisconsin reported four new deaths due to COVID-19 on M]Tuesday, according to the latest numbers from the Wisconsin Department of Health Services.

 The department announced in a press release May 27 the updates to the COVID-19 summary dashboard and data presented on their website.
 The dashboard now shows key COVID-19 metrics and utilizes improved data.
 COVID-19 data will be updated Monday through Friday going forward.